Zolmeister/grunt-sails-linker/README.md

 Type: `Function`
 Default value: `undefined`

-Optional function which takes the `filepath` as argument and returns a `String` inserted as reference to the script files.
+Optional function which takes the `filepath` as argument and returns a `String` inserted as reference to the script file.
 Note that `option.fileRef` takes precedence over `option.fileTmpl`.

 #### options.appRoot
 Type: `String`